-- Stopping small risks from worsening
+- Stopping small threats from worsening

-- Continuing critical business functions in spite of incidents
+- Continuing critical business functions despite incidents

 - Evaluating each incident to solve its root cause

-Proactive risk management strategies include:
+On the other hand, proactive risk management strategies include:

 - Identifying existing risks to the enterprise, business unit, or project